cirosantilli/latex-submodule/readme.md

 For changes which are only interesting for a given project you must use other files to achieve the same effects.

-# Editor configuration

-To make the most of this template, you can configure your editor of choice to use it.

-All you need is an editor which supports `sh` commands, specially if you can make keybindigs (say F6) to trigger `sh` commands.

-## Vim examples

-Example of vim configuration for forward make:

-    au BufEnter,BufRead *.tex nnoremap <F6> :w<CR>:exe :sil ! make view VIEW=%:r LINE=' . line(.) . '<CR>

 # Rationale